dmangialino/movie-recommendations-py/README.md

 ![Python Personalized Movies Recs  psd](https://user-images.githubusercontent.com/84421118/123555432-ac6cc900-d753-11eb-9d41-69ccd88dd4b8.jpg)

-#### Welcome to the Python Personalized Movie Recos app.
+#### Welcome to the Python Personalized Movie Recs app.
 If you're in need of a movie recommendation, this is the tool for you!

 ------------